d12frosted/elpa-mirror/stable-melpa/llama-readme.txt

 to add syntax were met with determined pushback and the use of a macro was suggested as an alternative.

-The `##' macro, whose signature is (## FN &rest ARGS), expands to a `lambda' expression, which wraps around its arguments.
+The `##' macro, whose signature is (## FN &rest BODY), expands to a `lambda' expression, which wraps around these arguments.

-This `lambda' expression calls the function FN with arguments ARGS and returns its value.
+This `lambda' expression calls the function FN with arguments BODY and returns its value.
 Its own arguments are derived from symbols found in ARGS.

-Each symbol from `%1' through `%9', which appears in ARGS, specifies an argument.
-Each symbol from `&1' through `&9', which appears in ARGS, specifies an optional argument.
+Each symbol from `%1' through `%9', which appears in BODY, specifies an argument.
+Each symbol from `&1' through `&9', which appears in BODY, specifies an optional argument.
 All arguments following an optional argument have to be optional as well, thus their names have to begin with `&'.
 Symbol `&*' specifies extra (`&rest') arguments.